Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 	- `mult_2`: Output third segment of final result;
 	- `mult_3`: Output last segment of final result;

-The details design of the graph_scanline graph is shown blow:
+The details design of the graph_scanline graph is shown below:

 .. image:: /images/graph_scanline_L2.jpg
    :alt: Block Design of graph_scanline_L2
    :scale: 90%
    :align: center

-- Details please reference to L2 or L3 tutorial.
+- For details, refer to L2 or L3 tutorial.

 Graph name: `Image Points`
 ###################################

-The Image Points graph is used to create a matrix which represents the part of investigation made by the specific emission of the Ultrasound Probe.
-The rows of this matrix have incremental values which represents our values used to compute delay for the **virtual sources**.
-It is dependent on the investigation depth and the incremental investigation which we want to perform (based on our sampling frquency).
+The Image Points graph is used to create a matrix, which represents the part of investigation made by the specific emission of the Ultrasound Probe.
+The rows of this matrix have incremental values, which represents our values used to compute delay for the **virtual sources**.
+It is dependent on the investigation depth and the incremental investigation that you want to perform (based on our sampling frquency).

 - **Graph Inputs**:
-	- `start_positions`: the position which we start the investigation in cartesian coordinate;
+	- `start_positions`: the position that you start the investigation in cartesian coordinate;
 	- `directions`: X-Y-Z values of propagation of the spherical or planar wave emitted;
 	- `samples_arange`: array with the index of the rf-data;
 - **Graph Outputs**:
-	- `Image Points`: A Nx4 matrix which represents our points to analyze;
+	- `Image Points`: A Nx4 matrix that represents the points to analyze;

 Graph name: `Delay`
 ###################################

 This graph is used to compute the transmit delay.
-It returns an array of values which represent the transmission time for every incremental point of the investigation. *This graph is used in ScanLine and SA applications*.
+It returns an array of values, which represent the transmission time for every incremental point of the investigation. *This graph is used in ScanLine and SA applications*.

 - **Graph Inputs**:
 	- `image_points_from_PL`: the result of Image Points;
 	- `image_points_from_PL2`: the result of Image Points;
 	- `tx_def_ref_point`: X-Y-Z array with the reference point of the investigation for that iteration;
-	- `tx_def_delay_distance`: X-Y-Z array which represent our absolute distance with respect to our focus;
+	- `tx_def_delay_distance`: X-Y-Z array that represents the absolute distance with respect to the focus;
-	- `tx_def_delay_distance2`: X-Y-Z array which represent our absolute distance with respect to our focus;
+	- `tx_def_delay_distance2`: X-Y-Z array that represents the absolute distance with respect to the focus;
-	- `tx_def_focal_point`: X-Y-Z array which represent our focus;
+	- `tx_def_focal_point`: X-Y-Z array that represent our focus;
 	- `t_start`: The starting time of emission;
 - **Graph Outputs**:
-	- `delay_to_PL`: A vector which represents our time delay per point to analyze;
+	- `delay_to_PL`: A vector that represents the time delay per point to analyze;

 Graph name: `Delay_PW`
 ###################################

 This graph is used to compute the transmit delay.
-It returns an array of values which represent the transmission time for every incremental point of the investigation. *This graph is used in PW  application*.
+It returns an array of values that represent the transmission time for every incremental point of the investigation. *This graph is used in PW  application*.

 - **Graph Inputs**:
 	- `image_points_from_PL`: the result of Image Points;
 	- `tx_def_ref_point`: X-Y-Z array with the reference point of the investigation for that iteration;
 	- `t_start`: The starting time of emission;
 - **Graph Outputs**:
-	- `delay_to_PL`: A vector which represents our time delay per point to analyze;
+	- `delay_to_PL`: A vector that represents time delay per point to analyze;

 Graph name: `Focusing`
 ###################################

 This graph is used to compute the distance of our reference apodization point for the dynamic apodization with respect to the transducers position.
-It returns an array of values which represent the magnitude per transducer.
+It returns an array of values that represent the magnitude per transducer.

 - **Graph Inputs**:
 	- `apo_ref_0`: X component of the vector of apodization reference;
-	- `xdc_def_0`: X component of the vector which represent the transducer positions;
+	- `xdc_def_0`: X component of the vector that represents the transducer positions;
 	- `apo_ref_1`: Y component of the vector of apodization reference;
-	- `xdc_def_1`: Y component of the vector which represent the transducer positions;
+	- `xdc_def_1`: Y component of the vector that represents the transducer positions;
 - **Graph Outputs**:
-	- `focusing_output`: A vector which represents apodization distance per transducer;
+	- `focusing_output`: A vector that represents apodization distance per transducer;

 Graph name: `Focusing_SA`
 ###################################